17 foods that should and shouldn’t go in the fridge

 We won't go into the science of it all, but experts agree: bread goes off faster in the fridge.
 So, you're best to leave it in the cupboard in an airtight bag (i.e. the bag it comes in, with the little tag firmly sealed).

 That said, there is a way to keep it alive for even longer.
-Bread can be frozen for months on end and each slice will only take an hour (if that) to defrost, so your freezer is the perfect place to store bread if you don't think you can devour an entire seeded loaf (objectively the best variety) in a week.
+Bread can be frozen for months on end and each slice will take less than an hour to defrost, so your freezer is the perfect place to store bread if you don't think you can devour an entire seeded loaf (objectively the best variety) in a week.

 When they're not spread on your toast, smashed up in one of our homemade beauty treatments, or just generally keeping young people everywhere from climbing onto the housing ladder, where should your avocados be stored?
-The answer, it seems, is a little complicated – it all depends on how ripe your avocado is.
+The answer depends on how ripe your avocado is.

 Firstly, to test the ripeness of your avocado, give it a gentle squeeze.
 If it's slightly squishy and has a dark green/black bumpy skin, it's ripe.
 Anything else, and it's probably not ripe.

 Now for the storage.
 Ripe avocados should be stored in the fridge for two to three days to keep them fresh.
 If your avocado isn't quite ripe, leave it out on the counter for a few days, checking it each day to see how it's progressing.
 As soon as it's ripened, put your avocado in the fridge!

 And if you're looking for a way to keep your avocado fresh once you've cut it open, we've got you sorted.

 As seems to be the case with most tropical fruits, bananas don't fare too well in the cold.
 The enzymes that help them to ripen are stifled in the fridge, so it's best to keep them at room temperature if at all possible.